Enuresis: Definition

-Enuresis is a condition which results in urination (urination) involuntary, irrepressible and uncontrollable.
-When they occur during the day we speak of diurnal enuresis.
 At night, it is nocturnal enuresis.
 The two phenomena are not inseparable.
-In adults, controlled urination during the day may be involuntary at night.
-The term enuresis can be used from the age of 5, the age at which the child controls his bladder sphincter.
-From the age of 15 we speak of adult enuresis.
+In adults, controlled urination during the day can be involuntary at night (adult enuresis).
+The term "nocturnal enuresis" can be used from the age of 5, when children have control of their bladder sphincter.
+From the age of 15 onwards we talk about adult enuresis.
+When they occur during the day, they are called daytime enuresis.

-Many causes can explain this condition.
-Bedwetting can be the result of physical illness or mental disorders.
-To combat involuntary urination it is important to consult a doctor who will define their cause.
+There are many possible causes for this condition.
+Enuresis (incontinence at night or during the day) can be the result of a physical illness or mental disorders.
+To combat involuntary urination, it is important to consult a doctor who defines its cause (sphincters, kidneys, hormone, urethra and other possible causes) and its treatment (adult enuresis treatment).

 Enuresis in adults: the causes